forestgrape/people_interactions/conflicts/yugoslavia_breakup.md

 > In early work, currently mainly online to move content from the [Conflict in Ukraine page](ru_ukr_conflict.md).

-> Given a special page as considered relevant:
+> Given a special page since:
 > * Violations of the Helsinki Accords.
 > * NATO involved in offensive military actions.
+> * Highly relevant for the recent history and todays situation.
+> * The first war with its brutality in Europe since the 2nd World War. // This pages focus on Europe.

 * [Introduction and Overview](#introduction-and-overview)
   * [Refs Overview](#refs-overview)